plbrault/CloudAlpha/README.md

 ## Documentation

-Full documentation for CloudAlpha is included under the "docs" directory.
+Full documentation for CloudAlpha is included under the "docs" directory of the repository.
 It includes a user guide and a developer guide.

 ## Status